uk-gov-mirror/defra.cdp-portal-journey-tests/README.md

 1. Your service builds as a docker container using the `.github/workflows/publish.yml` The workflow tags the docker images allowing the CDP Portal to identify how the container should be run on the platform.
-   It also ensures its published to the correct docker repository.
+   It also ensures it's published to the correct docker repository.

 2. The Dockerfile's entrypoint script should return exit code of 0 if the test suite passes or 1/>0 if it fails